Chilean Fjord Voyages

 Boasting the third largest ice mass on the planet, the vast Patagonian ice sheet that straddles the Andes mountains in South America dominates the landscape, ecology and geology of Patagonia.
 The impressive glacial systems that cut through the mountains make Southern Chile’s coastline a fantastic area to explore and photograph.
 It undoubtably makes up one of the world’s great remaining pristine and remote wilderness regions.

-Embarking in the Southernmost city in the world Ushuaia, Argentina and boarding a purpose built polar expedition vessel, this journey of discovery will retrace Darwin’s epic voyage to the ‘edge of the world’.
-Helicopter flightseeing will enhance your experience further still, treating you to birds eye views of Chile’s stunning coastline.
+Embarking in the Southernmost city in the world Ushuaia, Argentina and boarding a purpose built polar expedition vessel, these journeys of discovery will retrace Darwin’s epic voyage to the ‘edge of the world’.
+Helicopter flightseeing on some will enhance your experience further still, treating you to birds eye views of Chile’s stunning coastline.

 South American Sea Lions and Magellanic penguins are likely sightings on the Beagle Channel, whilst migrating whales can often be spotted along the Humboldt current, famed for being one of the most productive marine ecosystems in the world, hence it is also a haven for birdlife.

-One of the highlights of this epic voyage is a visit to the rugged, yet beautiful Torres del Paine National Park; home to some of South America’s best trekking routes and famed for its three iconic granite spires that raise out of the heart of the Paine Massif.
+One of the highlights of these epic voyages is a visit to the rugged, yet beautiful Torres del Paine National Park; home to some of South America’s best trekking routes and famed for its three iconic granite spires that raise out of the heart of the Paine Massif.

 Itinerary